TopologicalBird/Internal_External_Branch_Persistent_Homology/README.md

 # Persistent Homology Tool for Branch Structure Analysis

+## Latest Version
+The latest code and data can be found in 20250212 folder.

 ## Motivation
 When analyzing branch structures, we often separate internal and external structures.